merofinance/webapp/README.md

 # backd webapp

+## Setup

+Install the dependencies with the command `yarn install`.

+This repo relies on [backdfund/protocol](https://github.com/backdfund/protocol), which is not published to npm yet.
+To use it, first run `yarn link` within the `backdfund/protocol` repository and then, run `yarn link @backfund/protocol`.

 ## Available Scripts

-In the project directory, install the dependencies with the command `yarn install`, then you can run:
+In the project directory, you can run:

 ### `yarn start`